MarquezProject/marquez/docs/index.md

 We feel that a welcoming community is important and we ask that you follow the [Contributor Covenant Code of Conduct](https://github.com/MarquezProject/marquez/blob/main/CODE_OF_CONDUCT.md) in all interactions with the community.

-If you’re interested in using or learning more about Marquez, reach out to us on [gitter](https://gitter.im/marquez-project/community) and follow [@MarquezProject](https://twitter.com/MarquezProject) for updates.
+If you’re interested in using or learning more about Marquez, reach out to us on our [slack](http://bit.ly/MarquezSlack) channel and follow [@MarquezProject](https://twitter.com/MarquezProject) for updates.

 ## Marquez Talks